© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Ring, an animal pound 100m west of Nills Farm is a scheduled monument protected by Historic England under reference 1019827.
 View the official record →

-The Ring is a medieval animal pound located approximately 100 metres west of Nills Farm in Shropshire.
+The Ring is an animal pound located approximately 100 metres west of Nills Farm in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019827.

 The Ring, an animal pound 100m west of Nills Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019827.